 Yarning Circles have been used by Aboriginal and Torres Strait Islander Peoples for centuries.
 They’re used to learn from a collective group, build respectful relationships and preserve culture.
 Our Yarning Circle contributes to the promotion of reconciliation, while providing a space for learning, reflecting and making connections.
-The Yarning Circle is on track to be completed in the beginning of Term 4, 2020.

 Students have collaborated with local artist Acacia Collard in designing the artwork for the stumps.
 The design represents the students themselves and the schooling journey that they are on.
 The pathway is endless and the lines represent their growth.
 The tan colour will be the natural wood of the stumps.